 - B&G + both set of parents

-- B&G + all of their siblings together
+- B&G + all of your siblings

 2. Before the wedding, let your relatives know that they will be required to stay after the ceremony for their formal photos.